 The recognition period differs depending on the source of the gain or loss.
 The difference between projected OPEB plan investment earnings and actual earnings is amortized over a five year period.
-The remaining gains and losses are amortized over the expected average remaining service life, which was 5.9 years at measurement date June 30, 2018.
+The remaining gains and losses are amortized over the expected average remaining service life, which was 6.2 and 5.9 years at measurement dates June 30, 2019 and 2018, respectively.